Options for Confidential Disclosure

 Public Awareness/Advocacy Events

-The included hotlines outlined under Reporting Options are for crisis intervention, resources, and referrals, and are not reporting mechanisms, meaning that disclosure on a call to a hotline does not provide any information to the SUNY-ESF.
+The included hotlines outlined under Reporting Options are for crisis intervention, resources, and referrals, and are not reporting mechanisms, meaning that disclosure on a call to a hotline does not provide any information to SUNY ESF.

 Institutional Crime Reporting

-Reports of certain crimes occurring in certain geographic locations will be included in the SUNY-ESF Clery Act Annual Security Report in an anonymous manner that neither identifies the specifics of the crime or the identity of the reporting individual.
+Reports of certain crimes occurring in certain geographic locations will be included in the SUNY ESF Clery Act Annual Security Report in an anonymous manner that neither identifies the specifics of the crime nor the identity of the reporting individual.

-The Family Educational Rights and Privacy Act (FERPA) allows institutions to share information with parents/guardians when (1) there is a health or safety emergency or (2) when the student is a dependent on either parents' prior year federal income tax return.
-Generally SUNY-ESF will not share information about a report of sexual violence with parents/guardians without permission of the reporting individual.
+The Family Educational Rights and Privacy Act (FERPA) allows institutions to share information with parents/guardians when (1) there is a health or safety emergency or (2) when the student is a dependent on either parents'/gyardians' prior year federal income tax return.
+Generally SUNY ESF will not share information about a report of sexual violence with parents/guardians without permission of the reporting individual.